 Yay I’ve booked my session!
 What happens now?

 Once you are booked with me I will ask you to choose your package, then send you a confirmation letter in the post outlining the date, time and chosen location for the session.
 I will also invoice you for a deposit to secure your spot.
 This is non refundable if you cancel but is transferable to a new date if we have bad weather.

 Do I need to do anything in preparation for the session?

-If you’re booking a newborn session then I will post/email you an additional prep packet with further instructions about the session in once your little one is safely here and we have a date for your shoot.
-The studio will be extremely warm for newborn sessions so make sure you don’t come in woolly jumpers!
+If you’re booking an equine session then I will post/email you an additional prep packet with further instructions about the session and how to prepare your horse and yourself for the shoot.